DesktopECHO/xWSL/README.md

      Installing xWSL Distro [xWSL-XFCE416] to "C:\xWSL-XFCE416"
      This will take a few minutes, please wait...

 The installer will download and install the [**LxRunOffline**](https://github.com/DDoSolitary/LxRunOffline) distro manager and [Windows Store Ubuntu image](https://www.microsoft.com/en-bm/p/ubuntu/9nblggh4msv6?).
 Reference times will vary depending on system performance and the presence of antivrirus software.
-A fast system amd network can complete the install in less than 10 minutes.
+A fast system with good Internet access can finish in less than 10 minutes.

      [14:49:13] Installing Ubuntu 20.04 LTS (~1m30s)
      [14:49:30] Git clone and update repositories (~2m00s)